jobsort/jobsort/leetcode/reverse-words-in-a-string-iii.md

----
-name: "Reverse Words in a String III"
-title: "LeetCode Reverse Words in a String III Solution"
-description: "Solution for given a string s, reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order."
-published: "2021-08-03 PDT"
-modified: "2021-08-03 PDT"
----

 # Reverse Words in a String III Problem & Solution

 Given a string `s`, reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.